awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53-recordset-1.md

 # AWS::Route53::RecordSetGroup RecordSet<a name="aws-properties-route53-recordset-1"></a>

-Information about one resource record set that you want to add, update, or delete\.
+Information about one record that you want to create\.

 ## Syntax<a name="aws-properties-route53-recordset-1-syntax"></a>